shabbyrobe/react-formage/README.md

 Differences from Formik:

-- No state retention - the parent of the `<Form>` component is completely responsible for state management.
+- No state retention inside `react-formage`- the parent of the `<FormData>` component is completely responsible for state management.
-- The parent of `<Form>` is completely responsible for submission.
+- The parent of `<FormData>` is also completely responsible for submission.
 - No support for nested value paths (like Lodash's `get` and `set`) - these are antithetical to typing.
-Flatten your form fields in to `Values` even if they are nested in your domain, or use multiple `<Form>` components, one per hierarchy, and co-ordinate the state in your parent.
+Flatten your form fields in to `Values` even if they are nested in your domain, or use multiple `<FormData>` components, one per hierarchy, and co-ordinate the state in your parent.
 - Less pseudo-typing.
 Formik leans on `any` too hard and strips the generics you provide through excessive nesting.